la3lma/danspeech/docker/README.md

+## Run build interactively

-1. I couldn't find any of the log files above, so I instead tried to start a version of the image and run the cmake command from the comand line.
+I couldn't find any of the log files above, so I instead tried to start a version of the image and run the cmake command from the comand line.
 I then got this result:

        (base) root@d4c66736b301:/warp-ctc/build# cmake ../
        -- Found CUDA: /usr/local/cuda (found suitable version "10.1", minimum required is "6.5")